4mgad/glo-ui/Readme.md

 ---

-Glo UI is a user interface library built on top of [React JavaScript library](https://facebook.github.io/react/).
+Glo UI is a responsive user interface library built on top of [React JavaScript library](https://facebook.github.io/react/).
 It's opinionated regarding styles and initial application structure.
-However, styles and components can be easily overridden.
-Its styles and UI components can be used as-is to help quickly put together a responsive web application that works on desktop browsers as well as mobile browsers.
+Its styles and UI components can be used as-is to quickly put together a responsive web application that works on desktop browsers as well as mobile browsers or can be easily overridden to suit your needs.

 **Installation:**
 ```jsx static